 If you’re looking to give your dog more freedom of movement, consider a retractable leash, which allows your dog to wander around without actually being off-leash.
 This leash clips onto your dog’s collar on one end and operates like a measuring tape.
 A nylon band of cord measuring up to 26 feet extends and recoils inside the broad handle.
 Most retractable leashes have a locking mechanism so you can maintain a certain length.

 These types of leashes tend to be popular among dog owners, but there are certain areas of concern with using a retractable leash.
-First, you may unwittingly undo all the training you’ve accomplished by using a different style leash.
+First, you may unwittingly undo all the training you’ve accomplished by using a different style of leash.
 With the varying length and ability to extend the leash, your dog may become confused about what’s expected and begin pulling more frequently.

 Second, be sure to keep in mind certain safety concerns for your dog and yourself.
 Continually check your retractable leash to make sure the cord doesn’t show signs of wear or fraying to avoid breakage.
 Additionally, due to the extended length, your dog could wander onto the road and in front of oncoming cars before you could retract the leash fast enough.
 Avoid tripping on the slack cord as well, and keep a watchful eye on your dog to prevent accidental strangulation.
 Finally, keep your hands off the retracting cord to avoid rope burn.